aMarCruz/jscc/README.md

 These are the main changes, the detail you can see in the [CHANGELOG](CHANGELOG.md):

 - The minimum supported version is node 6.
-Since node 5 may work, it was not tested and there's no plans for a downgrade.
+Since node 5 may work, it was not tested and there's no plans for to downgrade.

 - The transpiled code is now in the "dist" folder and has been excluded from all branches, except "master".
 This code is used to serve both, the CommonJS and ES6 versions.
 The CommonJS export is index.js, in the root folder, and the ES6 modules in "dist", addressed (in accordance to common practices) by the "main" and "module" properties of package.json.